-The directors have reviewed the organisation's cash flow forecast for the year to 30 November 2020 and, in the light of this review and the current financial position, They are satisfied that the organisation has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the organisation's cash flow forecast and, in the light of this position, they are satisfied that the organisation has or has access to adequate resources to continue in operational existence for the foreseeable future.

 The external auditors are responsible for independently auditing and reporting on the organisation's annual financial statements.
 The annual financial statements have been examined by the organisation's external auditors and their report is presented on pages 7 to 9.